stevebrownlee/classroom-objects/Part 3: Object Collections.md

 ## Object Collections

-If previous work in the Foundations Course, you learned about arrays and iteration.
+If previous work in the Foundations Course, you learned how to store a collection of related data in an array and how to use iteration to do something with everything in the array.

 ```js
 const names = ["Jameka", "Rose", "Martin", "Greg", "Mary"]